We feel that it’s time to address the big, cheap elephant in the room — “generic” menstrual cups.

 Why should you skip the cheap menstrual cup and start with a brand name menstrual cup?

 Experience — The experience you have with your “throwaway” cup is more likely to be a frustrating one.
 Since so many people buy a generic cup to experience what using a cup is like as a whole it might turn you away from using ANY cup if the one you try won’t open or has constant leaks.
 As a general rule, PACII points new cup users to ones that are average in firmness for this reason — too soft and the cup is harder to get open, thus resulting in leaks.
 Since the generic cups are usually flimsy it makes sense why people may never go on to buy a brand name version due to a poor experience.
+Additionally, brand name cups come with real humans who are passionate about making their product work for you to improve your life.
+If you have questions or issues with your cup they are often only an email or phone call away.

 Safety — Not only can you be assured that the device intended for 10-12 hours of wear INSIDE YOUR VAGINA is FDA Cleared and SAFE but you can also be sure that if something goes wrong you can reach a human for help.